 Raised in Fire continues Regan Somerset’s story beginning with what is one of my favorite scenes in the book where Regan ends up inadvertently heating her bathwater with her fire magic.
 It’s charming and funny and gives you a little sweetness in Regan’s otherwise abrupt and often violent reactions.
 The romantic tension between Darius and Regan that was in the first book is still here as we find them investigating a new series of crimes together in Seattle.

 One of the things I particularly like about the writing style here is that the author doesn’t feel the need to launch into a full-blown explanation of the world this is set in or a detailed description of the characters’ appearances.
 We know that Regan is 5’8” and has blonde hair and eyebrows she tends to burn off with her own magic.
 Other than a few other suggestions, it’s up to the reader to decide what the version of New Orleans or Seattle that has actual magical creatures in it looks like.
 When called for, we get a quick peek into the rules of this world when that determines a particular course of action.
-It’s illegal for Vampires to feed on humans in areas controlled by shifters.
-Most of the shifters in this story have a wolf form, but not all shifters are wolves.
+It’s illegal for Vampires to feed on humans in areas controlled by Shifters.
+Most of the shifters in this world have a wolf form, but not all.
 We get a couple of details that are just enough to set the scene, and then we are left to imagine what Darius, Vlad, or the other shifters look like.

 I loved the pacing in this book, even in the pauses between scenes, there is still action to keep you going.
 The characters never get a break, and they feel the effects of the pace as the book goes on.
-We even get an appearance from Penny, the young woman Regan found in a closet during the epic conclusion of the first book.
+We even get an appearance from Penny, the young woman Regan found hiding in a closet during the epic conclusion of the first book.

 Rating, 4 out of 5.